BioinformaticsMUSC/biocm-cellranger/README.md

    --transcriptome=/mnt/home/user.name/yard/run_cellranger_count/refdata-gex-GRCh38-2020-A
 ```

-### Generate CR scripts
+### Generate CR scripts for batch jobs
 Use the command `generateCRscript` to create a PBS job script for cellranger count (default) or cellranger multi.
 The command takes the following arguments:
 ```
--s --sample_name (required) This is the name of the sample according to the fastq file (e.g. 7166-MR-43) -i --job_id (optional) This is the name of the PBS job and cellranger output folder (if not included, the sample_name will be used)
+-s --sample_name (required) This is the name of the sample according to the fastq file (e.g. 7166-MR-43) To create multiple scripts, separate multiple samples by commas (e.g. 7166-MR-43,7166-MR-44) -i --job_id (optional) This is the name of the PBS job and cellranger output folder (if not included, the sample_name will be used)
--r --results_directory (optional) path to the directory where the CR outs will be saved -f --fastqs (required for COUNT) path to the directory with fastq files in it -t --transcriptome (required for COUNT) path to the directory with the 10X reference --multi (required for MULTI) This is a flag to generate a multi pbs file (default is count) -c --csv (required for MULTI) path to the CSV file required by cellranger multi -o --output (optional) filepath and filename for the created .pbs file (if not included, it will save as {sample_name}.pbs)
+   If creating multiple scripts, you can include as many job_ids as samples in a corresponding order -r --results_directory (optional) path to the directory where the cellranger outputs will be saved -f --fastqs (required for COUNT) path to the directory with fastq files in it -t --transcriptome (required for COUNT) path to the directory with the 10X reference --multi (required for MULTI) This is a flag to generate a multi pbs file (default is count) -c --csv (required for MULTI) path to the CSV file required by cellranger multi -o --output_dir (optional) directory to save the completed script(s) in - the filename will be automatically created

-example:
+example for cellranger count:

 generateCRscript -sample_name 7166-MR-1 \
    --job_id mouse_WT \